Software Technology Trends Enhance Mold making Industry

 Edit and modify the surfaces to create a new part design.

 Most reverse engineering can be done without making a prototype.
-A CMM machine and CAD/CAM software can be used to capture the geometry of a part, visualize it in 3-D form, carry out design changes, test it for engineering performance and simulate its manufacturing and inspection cycles.
+A CMM machine and CAD/CAM software can be used to capture the geometry of a part, visualize it in 3-D form.
+Carry out design changes, test them for engineering performance.
+And simulate its manufacturing and inspection cycles.

 Integrated Verification and Post Processing

 Ultimately, CAM software will run completely automated and unattended, converting part models into G-Code programs for machine tools.
-By using KBM concepts to embed machining intelligence into the CAM software, it will be possible for the software to automatically select the machining processes, speeds and feeds, and cutting tools, and then automatically create the final G-Code program.
-The software will be able to learn from experts in each shop their preferred methods for manufacturing different parts and then apply these techniques for the programming of subsequent parts.
+By using KBM concepts to embed machining intelligence into the CAM software.
+It will be possible for the software to automatically select the machining processes, speeds, feeds, cutting tools.
+And then automatically create the final G-Code program.
+The software will be able to learn from experts in each shop their preferred methods for manufacturing different parts.
+And then apply these techniques for the programming of subsequent parts.